 - Determine your child’s ability level and the appropriate Stage for your child by reviewing our Lesson Selector. *Tip - if you are trying to decide between two stages, it’s ALWAYS the best rule of thumb to “round down” to the stage where they would be the most comfortable in.
 Children learn to swim through repetition and in an environment where they feel the most comfortable.

 - Once you have determined the best Stage for your child, review our current sessions below.
-Once these sessions are complete, new ones will be available this January!

 - Register your child online by clicking here and logging in.
 Users have experienced issues with Safari.
 Please consider using a different browser.
 If you are having trouble, email Kaila Billups, Senior Program Director, at email@example.com.